Celebrating by Giving Back

 WATMEC has witnessed and responded to significant change in the workplace over the years.
 A full-service provider of people-centred training and development solutions, we’ve evolved with the industry – adapting to and advocating for advancements in outcome-based learning.
 And it all began in 1974.

-The University of Waterloo Management Education Centre was established by Dennis Eaton and Donald Deveral with the university’s Alumni Association as a means of providing further education to its graduates – the business acumen and leadership skills desired by the businesses of the time.1974Out on Their Own
+The University of Waterloo Management Education Centre was established by Dennis Eaton and Donald Deveral with the university’s Alumni Association as a means of providing further education to its graduates – the business acumen and leadership skills desired by the businesses of the time.

 Left: Herb Cohen, Top Right: William Onchen, Bottom Right: Ken Blanchard